B-Petel/B-Petel/README.md

  - 👋 Hi, my name is Baptiste.
-I'm a Android Developer
+I'm an Android Developer
  - 🎯 My goal here is to show differents features of Android and what can be done in Native development
  - 📓 This github page act as my portfolio